Juliann Salinas

 John Liu

 James is Director of the Indigenous Lands Program at Trees, Water & People.
-James engages and works with U.S. Tribal Nations on efforts centered around community-based, Tribal-led stewardship projects that prioritizes Tribal cultural values and protection of resources.
-In his role, James provides much needed insight and experience on working with Tribal governments that uphold traditional ethics of governance and leadership, while also respecting Tribal sovereignty.
+He engages and works with Tribal Nations on efforts centered around Tribal-led stewardship projects that bolster economic opportunities and landscape-scale restoration efforts.
+James provides insight on best practices to work with Tribal governments that uphold traditional ethics of governance and leadership.
+His deep rooted experiences strengthens TWP’s approach in building honest, working relationships while promoting cross-cultural values of landscape conservation.